Accessibility in Online Courses

 - Create tables with column and/or row headers

-- Maintain a proper reading order in tables, forms and slides.
+- Maintain a proper reading order in documents, web pages and slides.

 - Use sufficient color contrast.

 - Don’t use color alone to convey meaning.

 - Ensure that any action that uses a mouse, can also be completed by keyboard alone.